Dean-Ardern/website_security_seo_analysis/README.md

 - Parses HTML content to extract title, meta tags, headers, and text content
 - Analyzes SEO factors such as meta title length
 - Checks for security vulnerabilities like script and iframe tags
-- Retrieves domain information using WHOIS lookup
+- Retrieves domain information using python-whois
 - Checks for the presence of specific website pages (e.g., Terms and Conditions, Contact Us, FAQ)
 - Finds backlinks in the webpage
-- Identifies language errors using LanguageTool
+- Identifies language errors using the enchant library
-- Generates a comprehensive report summarizing the analysis results
+- Generates a comprehensive PDF report summarizing the analysis results

 ## Installation